rohan-paul/Awesome-JavaScript-Interviews/Javascript/const-var-let.md

 ### let vs var

-So to recap, var is function scoped and if you try to use a variable declared with var before the actual declaration, you’ll just get undefined. const and let are blocked scoped and if you try to use variable declared with let or const before the declaration you’ll get a ReferenceError.
+var is function scoped and if you try to use a variable declared with var before the actual declaration, you’ll just get undefined. const and let are blocked scoped and if you try to use variable declared with let or const before the declaration you’ll get a "ReferenceError variable is not defined".

 ```js
 function discountPrices(prices, discount) {